TheOdinProject/curriculum/git/foundations_git/introduction_to_git.md

 Please note, we **only** support GitHub within our curriculum, and will not help troubleshoot the alternatives.

-<span id="git-local"></span>While Git works on your *local* machine, <span id="github-remote"></span>GitHub is a *remote* storage facility on the web for all your coding projects.
+While Git works on your *local* machine, GitHub is a *remote* storage facility on the web for all your coding projects.
 This means that by learning Git, you will get to showcase your portfolio on GitHub!
 This is really important because almost all software development companies consider using Git to be an **essential skill** for modern web developers.
 Having a GitHub portfolio will provide proof to future potential employers as to what you are capable of.

 In this lesson, we will briefly explore the history of Git, what it is, and what it's useful for.